djipco/webmidi/README.md

 * Internet Explorer

-Note that, in 2020, [Apple has announced](https://webkit.org/tracking-prevention/) that they would not implement the Web MIDI API (and a host of other APIs) in Safari because of fingerprinting concerns.
+Note that, in 2020, [Apple has announced](https://webkit.org/tracking-prevention/) that they would not natively support the Web MIDI API (and a host of other APIs) in Safari because of fingerprinting concerns.

 ## Node.js Support